Is Asheville a Good Place to Live?

 Black Mountain is a popular choice for retirees and young families.
 With lots of community events, live music, and parades, Black Mountain always offers a lot to do.
-And with easy proximity to Asheville, this is a great choice for those that commute into Asheville for work.
+And with easy proximity to Asheville, this is a great choice for those that commute to Asheville for work.
 As a Black Mountain resident myself, I like to tell people that Black Mountain is a lot like Asheville but on a smaller scale.
 It has all the amenities you need; we go to Asheville when we want to and rarely because we have to.

 West Asheville has been a hot neighborhood since before the Great Recession, and it shows no signs of slowing down.
 The name “ West Asheville,” is sort of a catch-all, as there are many smaller neighborhoods that make up the area.
 Haywood Road is the epicenter of all things West Asheville, including pubs, restaurants, and boutique shops.

 Popular among first-time buyers, young professionals, and hipsters, West Asheville has become a booming market for spec homes and green built construction.

 Situated conveniently on Asheville’s south side, Biltmore Park is a well-planned community complete with condos, single-family homes, and grand estates.
 Biltmore Park’s commercial district is what really sets it apart, with tons of amenities available to residents as well as the general public.
 Some of the main attractions in Biltmore Park are the Reuters YMCA, REI, the Asheville Orvis Store, a cinema, as well as many other shops, restaurants, and businesses.